What Does it Take to Be a Motor Vehicle Operator?

 Job Demand for Motor Vehicle Operators

-In the United States, there were 56,200 jobs for Motor Vehicle Operator in 2016.
+There were about 56,200 jobs for Motor Vehicle Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 5,800 new jobs for Motor Vehicle Operator by 2026.
 There will be an estimated 10,700 positions for Motor Vehicle Operator per year.

 The states with the most job growth for Motor Vehicle Operator are Florida, Washington, and Georgia.
 Watch out if you plan on working in Maine, Kansas, or Alaska.
 These states have the worst job growth for this type of profession.